快速導覽

 Attractions in Central that are suitable for visiting at noon

-The period of 12:00 noon is the busiest time in Central throughout the day.
-Basically everyone who works in Central will go out to eat at the same time, so most restaurants will be packed.
-If you don’t want to spend time waiting in line for a meal, you can consider scheduling lunch after 13:30, which is the time when office workers return to the office.
-This way you can choose any restaurant in Central to have lunch without having to leave the restaurant early because there are a lot of people queuing outside.
+If you don’t want to spend time waiting in line for a meal, you can consider scheduling lunch after 13:30 pm, which is the moment when office workers return to the office.
+In this way, you can choose any restaurant in the Central District to have lunch without spending time queuing, and you will not be asked to leave the restaurant early because there are many people queuing outside the door.

-If you want to experience itCentral Mid-Levels EscalatorIf so, you can walk straight towards Queen's Road Central after visiting PMQ Central, and you will reach the starting point of the Central Mid-Levels escalator at the Central Market.
-The characteristic of this escalator in Mid-Levels Central is that it can take you to different locations in Mid-Levels Central, such as scenic spots on Hollywood Road, high-end residences on Caine Road, etc. No matter which attraction or restaurant you want to go to in Central, it will be much easier to use the escalator at Mid-levels Central than walking up the mountain.
+The special feature of this escalator in Mid-Levels Central is that it can take you to different locations in Mid-Levels Central.
+For example, every attraction located on Hollywood Road, as well as high-end residences on Caine Road, etc. The more important point is that no matter you want to go to any attraction or restaurant in Mid-Levels Central, using the escalator in Mid-Levels Central will be much easier than walking up the mountain.

 Business information of Bakehouse in Central: